Updated 25/05/2026

 Influenza A and B drive regional disease burden

-Among 86 confirmed influenza cases, WHO data show that 59 specimens were influenza A and 27 were influenza B. Influenza A without full subtyping accounted for the largest group (36 specimens), followed by influenza B Victoria lineage (24 specimens) and influenza A H3 (19 specimens).
+Among 86 confirmed influenza cases, WHO African Region surveillance data show that 59 specimens were influenza A and 27 were influenza B. Influenza A without full subtyping accounted for the largest group (36 specimens), followed by influenza B Victoria lineage (24 specimens) and influenza A H3 (19 specimens).
 Pandemic H1N1 (H1N1)pdm09 represented only 4 cases, with 3 influenza B viruses remaining untyped.

 SARS-CoV-2 positivity falls to 2% in acute surveillance

 In week 19, laboratories across the African Region processed 908 specimens for SARS-CoV-2, yielding only 18 positive cases—a 2% positivity rate, according to WHO African Region surveillance.
-This represents a marked decline from pandemic-era levels and signals sustained control of acute COVID-19 transmission across participating countries.

-Cumulatively from weeks 1 to 19, the influenza laboratory network tested 25,293 specimens for SARS-CoV-2, with 785 positive results—a cumulative positivity of 3.1%.
-The persistent low-level circulation of SARS-CoV-2 aligns with global trends showing endemic rather than epidemic transmission, though ongoing surveillance remains essential to detect emerging variants.
+Cumulatively from weeks 1 to 19, the influenza laboratory network tested 25,293 specimens for SARS-CoV-2, with 785 positive results—a cumulative positivity of 3.1%, according to WHO African Region surveillance data.

 Laboratory capacity and regional participation strengthen surveillance